 subgroups don't work

-very well, or at least my eyesight isn't good enough to use them, as
+very well, or at least my eyesight isn't good enough to use

 the background colours are too close to the text colour.